 All patrons and visitors to our pools are required to wear proper swimsuit attire.
-No cutoffs, jean shorts, or sweat pants are allowed.
-Also, no shirts are allowed over swimsuits.
+No cotton, cutoffs, jean shorts, or sweat pants are allowed.
+Also, no cotton shirts are allowed, performance material or UV/Rash guard shirts are allowed.
 All of our facilities including the pools are family oriented.
 Swimsuits for boys/men should be worn at the waist with appropriate measures to keep them there.
 Swimsuits for girls/ladies should be of modest coverage.

 Start with a good quality swimsuit (they will last longer).
 If the suit is chlorine resistant it will be included in the description of the suit.
 Chlorine still can harm these swimsuits, it will just take longer.
 Also, buying a suit with more spandex content is best.
 The suit will hold its shape better and help you hold yours.

 Wash the swimsuit by hand with a mild soap after every use.
 There are special swimsuit cleaners on the market, if you prefer.

 Plain water does not remove chlorine or salt-water.